tintinguy01/swiss-space/README.md

 # ✨ Swiss's Interactive Portfolio

 👋 Hello!
 I'm Swiss Tangsatjatham, a Full-Stack Developer with an Aerospace Engineering background.
-This portfolio showcases my creative approach to web development through an interactive desktop-inspired interface.
+This portfolio showcases my creative approach to web development through an interactive workspace-oriented interface.

 ## 🚀 About This Portfolio

 This isn't your typical portfolio website!
-I've created a unique window-based UI where you can:
+I've created a unique collaborative workspace experience where you can:

-- 🖱️ Drag and resize cards like a desktop environment
+- 🖱️ Drag and arrange cards on a digital canvas
 - 🔍 Explore different aspects of my professional journey
 - 🌓 Toggle between dark and light modes
 - ✉️ Contact me directly through an integrated form